Hunter 260

 The Hunter 260 is an American trailerable sailboat, that was designed by Rob Mazza and the Hunter Design Team and first built in 1997.

 The Hunter 260 is a development of the Hunter 26.

 Production

 The boat was built by Hunter Marine in the United States between 1997 and 2005, but it is now out of production.

 Design

-The Hunter 260 is a small recreational keelboat, built predominantly of fiberglass.
+The Hunter 260 is a recreational keelboat, built predominantly of fiberglass.
 It is a fractional B&R rigged sloop, with a transom-hung rudder and a folding centerboard keel.
 It displaces 5000 lb and carries 2000 lb of water ballast.

 The boat has a draft of 6.00 ft with the centreboard extended and 1.75 ft with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small outboard motor for docking and maneuvering.
 The fresh water tank has a capacity of 20 u.s.gal.

 The boat has a PHRF racing average handicap of 213 with a high of 220 and low of 206.
 It has a hull speed of 6.46 kn.